Probing the wind and evolutionary state of the quiescent luminous blue variable Var$\,$2 in the Galaxy M33: constraints from self-consistent non-LTE modeling: Wind dynamics

 The velocity distribution in the self-consistent wind model with $r_{\rm c}=2.4\times10^{12}\,$cm is shown in Figure~\ref{fig:hydro_vel}.
 The terminal velocity of the wind in the resulting model $v_\infty\approx290$\,km\,s$^{-1}$ is significantly higher than the value $v_\infty\approx210$\,km\,s$^{-1}$ derived in Section~\ref{modeling_section}.
 At the same time, the mass value of $M_*\approx23\,M_\odot$ is slightly lower than reported above $M_*\approx24\,M_\odot$ for the baseline wind model.
 Taking into account the relation $v_{\rm esc}\propto v_\infty$ \citep{Lamers1995, Vink2018}, we can conclude that this discrepancy in the wind velocity is associated not only with the difference in the mass of the star in the models.
 We had calculated the terminal velocity of the hydrodynamic model using the expression \ref{wind_energy_balance_eq} with the variable sound speed and inhomogeneous density taken into account to determine the gas pressure.
 The obtained value of $v_\infty\approx310$\,km\,s$^{-1}$ is close to the terminal wind speed of the self-consistent model, so the difference in the obtained velocities is not related to the model calculation algorithm.

-Such a discrepancy can be explained by the underestimation of wind acceleration in the initial model with the analytical law with $\beta=1.0$.
-As the wind velocity increases more rapidly above the critical point, radiative acceleration grows due to optically thick lines $g^{\rm thick}_{\rm rad}\propto \frac{{\rm d}v}{{\rm d}r}/{\rho r^2}$.
-This effect subsequently leads to an increase of the efficiency of wind acceleration.
-A greater values of the velocity of the outflowing gas also affect recombination processes due to a change in the temperature and density of the matter.
-Additional factor influencing the wind density is a dependence of the distribution of inhomogeneities in the wind on the velocity (see expression~\ref{clump_param}).
+Such a discrepancy can be explained by the underestimation of wind acceleration in the initial model, which uses an analytical velocity law with $\beta=1.0$.
+As the wind velocity increases more rapidly above the critical point showing higher velocity gradient values, the efficiency of wind acceleration increases due to the growing contribution of optically thick lines to the total radiative acceleration, since $g^{\rm thick}_{\rm rad} \propto \frac{{\rm d}v}{{\rm d}r}/{\rho r^2}$.

+Additional factor influencing the radiative acceleration is a dependence of the distribution of inhomogeneities in the wind on the velocity (see expression~\ref{clump_param}).
+Clumping enhances line-driven acceleration because it boosts recombination, thereby increasing the population of the atomic levels responsible for the driving transitions \citep{GormazMatamala2021}.
+An increased wind velocity at fixed clumping parametrization (with $f_1$, $f_2$, $f_3$ held constant) shifts the decline in clumps density to the outer wind, which boosts total line acceleration.